Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/initwithspectralfunction.md

   assigned.
 Default 0 (amplitudes will not be randomized)

   maxDeltaOmega is the maximum width in frequency that will be integrated over for assigned energy.
-By default it is self.Nmax-self.f0
+By default it is self.Nmax-self.f